Faculty of Science and Technology

 Subject Areas: Forensic Science

-Dr Allison Jones is the Executive Dean of the College of Science and Technology.
+Dr Allison Jones is the Executive Dean of the Faculty of Science and Technology.
 Allison joined the Centre for Forensic Sciences at UCLan in 2000, having completed her PhD.
 Since joining UCLan, Allison has been involved in the development of Forensic Science, Policing and Chemistry and was previously the Dean of the School of Forensic and Applied Sciences.
 Her research interests include photochemistry, Raman spectroscopy, the analysis of trace evidence and handwriting and ink analysis.

 In 1996, after graduating from Durham University with a degree in chemistry, Allison undertook an MSc in Forensic Science at the University of Strathclyde and completed her research project at the Centre of Forensic Sciences in Toronto which involved protocol development for the analysis of car paint samples.